scg-code/API_Webserver/README.md

 A critical aspect of the problem lies in the underutilization of available mental health services.
 According to the Australian Institute of Health and Welfare (AIHW), nearly 65% of Australians with mental health disorders did not access mental health services in 2020.
 Stigma, lack of awareness, and societal attitudes continue to hinder individuals from seeking necessary support. *MoodNest* endeavours to challenge this underutilization by providing an Australian-centric, stigma-free environment that encourages individuals to engage in daily reflections on their mental well-being.

 The workplace is a significant arena for mental health challenges in Australia as well.
 Work-related stress has been identified as a prominent issue affecting productivity.
 A study by *BeyondBlue*, an Australian mental health organization, reveals that work-related stress costs the Australian economy over $10 billion per year.
-The demanding nature of work environments, exacerbated by factors such as remote work and job uncertainty, underscores the need for targeted strategies. *MoodNest* acknowledges the impact of workplace stress on mental health and productivity, positioning itself as a valuable resource for Australians seeking daily strategies to manage stress and achieve a healthier work-life balance.
+The demanding nature of work environments, exacerbated by factors such as remote work and job uncertainty, underscores the need for targeted strategies. *MoodNest* acknowledges the impact of workplace stress on mental health and productivity, positioning itself as a valuable reDocumentation for Australians seeking daily strategies to manage stress and achieve a healthier work-life balance.

 Young Australians are particularly vulnerable to mental health challenges, and the statistics emphasize the urgency of targeted interventions.
 According to the ABS, mental health conditions are prevalent among young Australians, with around 26% of people aged 16 to 24 experiencing mental health disorders.